-Altogether all four projects will establish a stronger and more sustainable European Research and Coordination network for Cybersecurity.
+Altogether all four projects has establish a stronger and more sustainable European Research and Coordination network for Cybersecurity.
 They count more than 160 partners from 26 EU countries, including big companies, SMEs, universities and cybersecurity research institutes and covering every field of expertise and sector that may be related to cybersecurity.

 All four projects are asked to closely cooperate and coordinate their activities, as this will be fundamental for their success.
 At the same time they will have to work together with the European cybersecurity ecosystem in order to advance the way cybersecurity research, innovation and deployment is performed in Europe, and across sectors of our economy.